Thomaston, New York

-Thomaston is a village in eastern Great Neck in the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
-The population was 2,617 at the 2010 census.
+Thomaston is a village in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
+Located at the southeastern corner of the Great Neck Peninsula, it is considered part of the Greater Great Neck area, which is anchored by the Village of Great Neck.
+The population was 2,759 at the time of the 2020 census.

 History

-Thomaston officially became a village on October 1, 1931, after the majority of residents voted in favor of incorporation to preserve home rule.
+Thomaston officially became an incorporated village on October 1, 1931, after the majority of residents voted in favor of incorporation to preserve home rule on September 17; 80 voted in favor of the incorporation, while 33 voted against it.
 Originally, the incorporation proposal included University Gardens and Russell Gardens.
-However, University Gardens chose not to be included in the proposal and Russell Gardens decided to incorporate itself separately around that time.
+However, University Gardens chose not to be included in the proposal and Russell Gardens decided to incorporate itself separately thats same year.

 The founders of the Incorporated Village of Thomaston were John W. Weight, Hunter L. DeLatour, Ernest A. Gallagher, and Henry A. Singley.

 Thomaston Village Hall was constructed in 1971 in order to provide for more efficient government operations and a permanent home for Thomaston's government.
 It was designed by the Great Neck-based architectural firm of Blum & Nerzig.

 Prior to Village Hall's construction, meetings were typically held in the nearby firehouse and village records were stored in the homes of the Village Clerks.